FAIRmat-NFDI/pynxtools/docs/how-tos/validate-nexus-file.md

 DEBUG: For Axis #0, 1 axes have been identified: [<HDF5 dataset "spectrum_data_x_Raman": shape (1600,), type "<f8">]
 ```

-Search for filed which are not found in the NeXus definiton by searching for the line: "DEBUG: NOT IN SCHEMA".
+Search for fields which are not found in the NeXus definition by searching for the line: "DEBUG: NOT IN SCHEMA".
 Recheck the used NeXus definition to eliminate the problem.
 Be careful with upper and lower case notation and correct spelling.

 Keep in mind, that the output provides quite some information.
 This is useful for software development, but may be a bit too much for validation purposes.